 - Wear and tear.
 This can be caused by abuse such as opening beer bottles with your teeth or by excessive brushing and cleaning.

 - Tooth stress.
-Stresses on the teeth can cause them to flex slightly, this flexing can lead to weakening the areas which are more prone to erosion.
+Stresses on the teeth can cause them to flex slightly, this flexing can lead to the weakening of the areas which are more prone to erosion.

 - Chemical attack.
 This can either be from outside the body, e.g. acids in your diet or medications, or inside the body, e.g. acid reflux.